hyn0027/Example-ML-Powered-System-BackEnd/guided_tutorial.md

 ## **1. Designing the Monitor**

-For the hazard: **"Poor quality fundus images leading to unreliable analysis,"** we will design a monitor with the following components:
+For the hazard: **"Decreased image quality leading to inaccurate diagnostic results,"** we will design a monitor with the following components:

 1. **Data Collection**
    - Track the number of images that pass and fail the image quality check.